paulengland/DiscUtils-paul/README.md

 # Project Description

+This is an experimental fork of the DiscUtils .NET disk/fs libraries.

 [![Build status](https://ci.appveyor.com/api/projects/status/020ddq6h1phbiyqe?svg=true)](https://ci.appveyor.com/project/LordMike/discutils)

 DiscUtils is a .NET library to read and write ISO files and Virtual Machine disk files (VHD, VDI, XVA, VMDK, etc).
 DiscUtils is developed in C# with no native code (or P/Invoke).